"Nebraska by Heart" public art project almost complete

-The project is called "Nebraska by Heart," and it's a Public Art Project celebrating Nebraska's Sesquicentennial.
+The project is called "Nebraska by Heart," and it's a public art project celebrating Nebraska's Sesquicentennial.

-The hearts symbolize Nebraska, the Heartland of America!
+The hearts symbolize Nebraska, the Heartland of America.
 Each heart started as a blank canvas.
 Now, artists from across the state have transformed them into unique pieces of art.

-Once the 81 sculptures are installed, they will be displayed until October.
+The beautiful works of art will be displayed until October.
 After that, they will be auctioned off to members of the community.
 The proceeds will be split between the artists and the two sponsoring organizations-- the Sadie Dog Fund and Boys Hope Girls Hope.

 Nebraska by Heart is being promoted as a not-to-be-missed component of Nebraska's Sesquicentennial and a destination for millions of Nebraska, national and international viewers.